Fertilizer production and storage

-With over half of the world’s food supply dependent on fertilizer due to nutrient lacking soil, the importance of fertilizer production, fertilizer storage and transport continues to grow.
+With more than half of the world’s food supply dependent on fertilizer due to nutrient lacking soil, the importance of fertilizer production, fertilizer storage and transport continues to grow.
 By supplying crops with essential nutrients, fertilizers facilitate the efficient use of land resources and improve overall crop quality and production yields.
-The world’s leading producers of inorganic fertilizers are China, India, USA, Russia, Canada and Brazil, with the global market estimated to reach $152 billion by 20201.

 - Nitrogen is characterized as ammonium, nitrate, ammonium sulfate and other nitrogen solutions.
 The role of Nitrogen is to improve a plants’ ability to photosynthesize, improving growth and crop yields.